imgproxy/imgproxy/docs/installation.md

 ### Heroku

-imgproxy can be deployed to Heroku with the click of the button:
+imgproxy can be deployed to Heroku with a click of a button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)